 Step 1 – Set Your Intention: Take a moment to focus on your desired results.
 This can be relaxation, renewal, or to simply let go of the cares of your day.
 In each box of Amayori’s products, you will find a small slip of rice paper that tells the story of the fragrance you are about to use.
 These stories are meant to be a guided meditation and a way to help you escape with your imagination.
 Take a moment to connect with this story, and allow your soul to be taken on a journey.

 Step 2 – Shower First: This is one of our favorite aspects of Japanese bathing.
-As the bath is for relaxing and soaking, a quick shower is taken to wash the body prior to immersing yourself into the tub to soak.
+As the bath is for relaxing and soaking, a shower is taken to wash the body prior to immersing yourself into the tub to soak.
 This can be as quick or as languorous as you desire.
 As you wash your body, wash away your worries and cares of the day.